opensafely/documentation/docs/getting-started.md

 === "Web browser (online)"

-    The study will already be prepared to run.
-Run the `opensafely` commands in the terminal available at the bottom-right of the Gitpod workspace.
+    There's nothing to do here!
+In the following sections, just type any `opensafely` commands in the terminal available at the bottom-right of the Gitpod workspace.
+Copy the commands and then press ++enter++ to run them.

-    ![Running the OpenSAFELY software in a Gitpod workspace.](images/gitpod-opensafely-command.png)

 === "Windows (local)"